ziffmedia/laravel-mysql-snapshots/README.md

 - `environment_locks` - Restrict operations to specific environments
   - `create` - Environment(s) where snapshots can be created
   - `load` - Environment(s) where snapshots can be loaded
-- `post_load_commands` - Array of SQL commands to execute after loading
+- `post_load_sqls` - Array of SQL commands to execute after loading

 ## Usage